wanderingbonzi/minecraft-performance-guide/README.md

 ## **This is still under progress.
 I am releasing it early since it's almost done.
 There will be another section dedicated entirely to hardware.**
 # 📈 Minecraft-performance-guide
 A guide on how to fully optimize Minecraft: Java Edition to squeeze out every, and last frame per second!
-I'm creating this for people with low end hardware, aka those who have troubles with running Minecraft at a playable, stable framerate.
-I've been a low end player for a while and I know the pain, and I wanna help by bringing you the biggest optimization guide!
+I'm mainly creating this for people with low end hardware, aka those who have troubles with running Minecraft at a playable, stable framerate.
+This is also for people who wanna get a bit more performance out of their current hardware.

 **Will these tweaks mentioned break my system, Bonzi?**

 They shouldn't.
 I've done most of these on my old, low end laptop and it didn't do too much harm.
-But since this is more organised, there's a smaller chance to break anything
+But since this is more organised, there's a smaller chance to break anything.

-## **WARNING: If you end up breaking anything, I cannot be held accountable.
-I am just trying to help people.**
+## **WARNING: DO THESE AT YOUR OWN RISK!
+I had no issues with performing these tweaks, but still do them at your own caution!
+Make sure to make a [System Backup!](https://www.youtube.com/watch?v=Nm2EjpsOXms)**
+## **BEFORE DOING ANY OF THESE TWEAKS, MAKE SURE YOU HAVE ALL THE LATEST WINDOWS UPDATES FROM MICROSOFT INSTALLED!**

 ## 🧽 **1.
 Optimizing Windows 10**

 Windows 10 is, by default, very badly optimized.
-Things such as bloatware, background apps, services, search indexing, telemetry and much more will make your game and system lag.
+Things such as bloatware, background apps, services, search indexing, telemetry and much more bring down performance in the OS, programs and games.
 So let's get started!

-## **BEFORE DOING ANY OF THESE TWEAKS, MAKE SURE YOU HAVE ALL THE LATEST WINDOWS UPDATES FROM MICROSOFT INSTALLED!**
 ## **Debloat**

 * Debloating will remove all of the unnecesssary programs from Windows 10.
 Freeing up background processes, storage, and most importantly RAM.
 RAM (random access memory) is basically memory used to run the OS and programs.
 Windows 10 uses 1,5 - 2,5 gb whilst idle from my experience, which is very bad, especially for low end systems with 4gb of ram.

 * For the purposes of this guide, we will be using [Sycnex's Windows 10 Debloater](https://github.com/Sycnex/Windows10Debloater).
 Download the debloater by clicking on the green "code" button and downloading it as a ZIP file.
 Once done, extract the contents to somewhere accessible, eg. desktop or documents.
 Find the file called ``Windows10DebloaterGUI.ps1`` and right click on it and click "run with powershell".

 [This is the GUI you will see.](https://i.imgur.com/JXOxWzq.png) Click on `remove all bloatware`,`disable edge pdf`,`disable telemetry/tasks`,`remove bloatware regkeys` and `install .NET 3.5`.
 If it freezes, try to run it again and maybe try to restart windows.
-This removes all of the bloatware and telemetry.
-You can do the other tweaks in the GUI aswell, but think before doing it. eg. don't uninstall onedrive if you use it, don't disable cortana if you use her.
+This removes most of the bloatware and telemetry.
+You can do the other tweaks in the GUI aswell, but think before doing it. eg. don't uninstall onedrive if you use it, don't disable cortana if you use it, etc.

 ## **Side-Effects**